What is Quality Content?

-Quality content makes the difference between a good and bad website.
+Quality content makes the difference between a good and a bad website.
 Gone are the days when stuffing keywords and links into your homepage would raise your website’s rankings in the search engines.
 Now, with the massive increase in website creation and traffic, it is tempting to try and use these old tricks to make sure your site doesn’t get lost in the throng.
 Don’t.
-SEO has changed and the way in which we create content has changed with it.
-Information is king.
+SEO practices have changed and the way in which we create quality content has changed with it.
+Information is king and strong content marketing services are essential.

-Quality content—the new byword for success in SEO—must be informational, trustworthy and relevant.
+Quality content-the new byword for success in Search Engine Optimization-must be informational, trustworthy, and relevant.
 Google, Yahoo! and Bing have all altered their algorithms to stop the poor and misleading content creep that was plaguing the Internet and yielding bad search results.
 No one is looking for a site that’s content is merely search engine fodder, they are searching for quality content that answers their query in as clear and credible a manner as is possible.
+So what makes great content exactly?
+Below we’ll go over some of our top tips on how to make your website content stand out from the crowd.

 Length Of Content

-The best and smartest way to think about length of content is to ask yourself: “how long does this content need to be in order to answer the user’s question in as fair, thorough and educational a way as possible?”
+The best and smartest way to think about the length of online content is to ask yourself: “how long does this content need to be in order to answer the user’s question in as fair, thorough and educational way as possible?”
 It should always be remembered that search engines aren’t looking for the barebones articles with little to no substance.
 They’re looking as readers do for the best structured, well thought out, easily comprehensible results to the questions at hand.
-Keeping this in mind, the optimal length of content should always be measured by its ability to inform the reader rather than inform the rankings.
+Keeping this in mind, the optimal length of content should always be measured by its ability to inform your potential customers rather than inform the rankings.

 Structure Of Content

-Using h1, h2, h3, and so on, is specifically tailored to letting Google understand what your article is about and how it is structured.
+Using h1, h2, h3, and so on, is specifically tailored to letting Google understand what your article or blog post is about and how it is structured.
 Another good tactic for obtaining quality structure is the use of ordered (numbered) and unordered (bullet pointed) lists within your article.
-This will help Google and your users more clearly understand your points by separating them out and relaying them in a clear and concise manner.
+This will help Google and your audience more clearly understand your points by separating them out and relaying them in a clear and concise manner.

 Proper Topic Modeling